DynamicDeepSKY/astroid_doc/source/quickstart.rst

 -------------

 1. Connect Astroid to a USB power.
 Make sure to use a stable power source that has at least 5V 3A capacity.
-2. Open up your wifi setup on your mobile device or desktop and find DDS\_DIRECT.
+2. Open up your wifi setup on your mobile device or desktop and find DDS\_DIRECT\_your\_serial.
 Password is 12345678
 3. Open your web browser and type 10.10.10.10 or astroid.local

 .. figure:: /images/ip_address.png